ranjitjana027/mysite/README.md

+# Objective
    REST API for POST and GET to save and fetch Student data from database.

 # Installation of Required Package
      pip install django